anukiancu/anukiancu.github.io/_posts/2021-10-13-Footstep-System.md

 I can now go back to my ThirdPersonCharacter blueprint event graph to set up a couple custom events.
 I start by making a SpawnFootprintL event that spawns an actor from my BP_Left_Footprint (the decal component blueprint that contains the material).
 I then drag and drop a reference to my Foot L plane that I set up at the base of my character's foot, in order to be able to track its location.

-Initially, I thought the rotation of the footprint should be that of the plane, but thanks to [this](https://www.youtube.com/watch?v=8AZWZ1xaA78) tutorial I found out that it should actually just be the player rotation.
+Initially, I thought the rotation of the footprint should be that of the plane, but thanks to [this](https://www.youtube.com/watch?v=8AZWZ1xaA78) tutorial I found out that it should actually just be the actor rotation.

 I then went ahead and copy-pasted the code from the left foot and changed the reference and the class for the right foot (BP_Right_Footprint).